Connect 4-20mA Sensor to mV-485 Adapter

 - Wiring the sensor.
 A 56 Ohm resistor is required to convert mA to mV.

-- Configure the mv-485 Adapter.
-Connect using iChart (Connecting to a mV-485 Adapter)
+- Configure the mV-485 Adapter.
+Connect using iChart (see Connecting to a mV-485 Adapter).

 The screenshot below shows an example of a 4-20 mA temperature sensor with 4mA = 0C and 20mA = 50C.

 - Test the connection.
-Most 4-20 mA transmitter has a test function where the output is lock to 4mA and 20mA or set to arbitrary mA value for testing.
+Most 4-20 mA transmitters have a test function where the output is locked to 4mA and 20mA or set to an arbitrary mA value for testing.